Decisions, Decision, Decisions. What to Be Aware of Before Building An ADU.

 - Research the building code required in your local area.
 Many modular units are built to the HUD code, which is a lesser national building code and is not allowed in nearly all zoned residential areas.
 All ADU units in California must be built and inspected to the California Building Code 2016 and meet all requirements for fire safety and energy conservation.
 If the model is standardized and pre approved, make sure that its design will be compliant with your local codes using a model spec sheet from the manufacturer.

 - Prefab is not always cheaper.
 It is a common misconception that modular units are always less expensive and faster than on-site construction.
 While this is true in some cases, it should not be assumed.
-We’ve seen plenty of scenarios where they took just as long as regular construction.
+There have been plenty of scenarios where they took just as long as regular construction.

 - Know who is handling what.
 You will still need to take care of the necessary permits (which Housable can help with), and hire a local contractor to prepare the site and install the foundation.
 Ask whether the company has worked in your area before.
 If so, they may have contractors who can help you estimate the steps of the project which are outside their scope.